 - All guides are trained in our COVID-19 operational response plan in the event that a guest, guide or staff member presents with coronavirus-like symptoms during a trip.

 - A Covid-19 risk assessment and minimising plan forms part of the Company's greater operational risk assessment and mitigation plan.

-- Face masks will be made available for all guests and staff for use at their own discretion.
+- Face masks are available for all guests and staff for use at their own discretion.
 We recommend and encourage you to bring your own mask for use during your walk.

 - Guides will provide a pre-departure Covid-19 safety briefing, including trip protocols and guest and staff responsibilities to ensure everyone's safety.